-1. Rowenta Focus – Best Non Stick Stainless Steel Soleplate
+1. Rowenta SteamForce – Best Non-Stick Stainless Steel Soleplate

-The Rowenta Focus 1700 watt stainless steel steam iron has what we consider to be the absolute best non-stick stainless steel soleplate money can buy.
+The Rowenta SteamForce 1800 Watt stainless steel steam iron has what we consider to be the absolute best non-stick stainless steel soleplate money can buy.
 It has 400 steam holes and a perfectly smooth design that glides effortlessly over any fabric.
 The famed Rowenta precision tip makes it remarkably easy to “get into” tight corners like seams and cuffs, or around shirt buttons.
-See the detailed Rowenta Focus review.
+Even though they are quite similar, the Rowenta Steamforce stainless steel soleplate has a slightly more matt finish with a slightly smoother glide than the Rowenta Focus below.

-Both have a stainless steel soleplate but the Steam Force has a slightly “dulled” or “matt” finish over the soleplate which makes it ever so slightly harder to clean than the Focus.
-That being said, at 1800 Watts, it’s much more powerful and has a far superior steam output over the Rowenta Focus.
+At 1800 Watts, it’s much more powerful and has a far superior steam output over other irons and pumps out an incredible amount of steam.
 Another large difference is the large LED Heat Display on the side of the iron.
 It makes selecting the right heat setting an absolute breeze.
-Bear in mind that it’s also quite a bit more expensive than the Focus.
-Check out the detailed Rowenta Steam Force review.

 - Trusted Rowenta build

 - Massive 65 grams per min variable (regular) steam output

 This is an incredible steam iron and loves smoothing out wrinkles.
 It has all the features of its big brother except the steam is less and there’s no temperature display on the side.
 It does however have a removable anti-calc filter which ensures a longer lifespan in hard-water areas.
 You’ll be getting an ultra-reliable, top rated iron with that unbeatable Rowenta craftsmanship and stainless steel soleplate with extra steam holes at a good price.

 - Super easy home iron and comfortable to use

 - 150 grams per min burst